Rhesmika/tudu-api/README.md

 Project was initally produced using the CI template
 + Installed Django, Cloudinary and Pillow & added the settings
 + Added env file and added variables for cloudinary, and secret keys
-+ Add details to the insalled apps
++ Add details to the installed apps
 + Prep Deployed to heroku
 + Create Heroku App
 + Link the Github repositary and connect to main